kloimhardt/clj-tiles/README.md

 # Clj-Tiles

-* Start to code by solving graphical puzzles [in the browser](https://kloimhardt.github.io/cljtiles.html?page=12).
+* Start by solving graphical puzzles [in the browser](https://kloimhardt.github.io/cljtiles.html).
 * Over 100 puzzels built in.
 Starting with simple examples, they continue to basic web-programming and lead to sophisticated examples taken from theoretical physics.
 * Investigate puzzles with the built in value inspector.
 * Make new puzzle tutorials by using the built in parser.